autowarefoundation/autoware/simulator/simple_planning_simulator/README.md

 ![pitch calculation](./media/pitch-calculation.drawio.svg)

+NOTE: driving against the line direction (as depicted in image's bottom row) is not supported and only shown for illustration purposes.

 ## Error detection and handling

 The only validation on inputs being done is testing for a valid vehicle model type.